 AMC uses a three-tier client/server model.
 The three parts are: agent, server, and client.
-The agent in a Scalar i2000 is the management control blade (MCB).
-In the Pathlight VX, Scalar 24, the Scalar 100, the Scalar 1K, and the Scalar 10K, the agent is the storage networking controller (SNC).
 The agent communicates with the server and other managed agents via both Simple Network Management Protocol (SNMP) and SCSI over IP (SOIP) protocols.
 The server communicates with the agent as well as with the client or clients.